GottAuf/home-siem-lab/docs/05-wazuh-deployment.md

-# Wazuh Deployment Using Docker
+# 05 - Wazuh Deployment

 ## Objective

-The objective of this phase is to deploy a fully containerized Wazuh Security Information and Event Management (SIEM) platform using the official Wazuh Docker deployment.
+This phase deploys a fully functional Wazuh Security Information and Event Management (SIEM) platform using the official Wazuh Docker deployment.
+The objective is to establish a secure, reproducible, and maintainable monitoring environment that serves as the foundation for endpoint monitoring, detection engineering, threat hunting, and incident response exercises.

-Running Wazuh inside Docker provides an isolated, reproducible, and portable environment while keeping the Fedora workstation free from application-specific dependencies.
-This approach aligns with modern infrastructure practices and simplifies upgrades, maintenance, and disaster recovery.
+Rather than installing Wazuh directly on the Fedora host, the platform is deployed in Docker containers to improve isolation, portability, maintainability, and reproducibility while preserving the security posture of the workstation.

 ---